THE SIMOBJECT EDITOR

 Presets

-To add a new preset to your SimObject you need to go to the File menu and select the New > Preset option.
-This will open a sub-window requesting that you give the Company Name and the Preset Name, and then - after clicking on the Create
+To add a new preset to your SimObject you need to go to the File menu and select the Create > Preset option.
+This will open a sub-window requesting that you give the Company Name and the Preset Name, and then - after clicking on the Create button - the preset will be added into the Modular node list.

 Selecting the preset will load the preset files into the editor, and colour any common or attachment parameters appropriately.
 You can then go ahead and edit the preset files the same as you would edit any other object files.